 Indianola Promise Community

 At the core of IPC is a disciplined commitment to analyzing each and every program, using data generated by the programs and compared against previously agreed upon performance measures.
-We constantly monitor and evaluate the work of each program, making changes where needed based on the outcomes.
+Each program is constantly monitored and evaluated, and changes are made as needed to improve outcomes.

 ACT Prep is a school-based program that identifies a group of juniors and seniors at Gentry High School who are on track to graduate and provides them and their families with ACT Preparation, college/financial aid application support, career guidance, visits to local universities and colleges, and post-secondary school planning.
 College Promise Initiative focuses on creating

 Linking Individuals, Neighborhoods, and Kids to Services (LINKS) is a case-management system that targets at-risk children from birth to career identified through the use of academic and program data, early warning systems, and recommendations from school intervention teams.
 Each case worker (or LINKS) meets individually with targeted families and students to address issues relating to

 EXCEL by 5 is a certification process for early childhood education that is organized to help communities support young children and their families so that all children will be ready to learn when they start school.
 The program establishes standards for parental training, community participation, child care standards, and health care standards.
 The certification process

 Promise School is a rigorous summer session transition program aimed at improving academic, social, and developmental skills for children who will be entering kindergarten in the fall.
 By employing and then offering supplemental training to Head Start teachers as the second teacher in the classroom for this summer program, the Promise School also improves the

 Healthy Lifestyles Initiative is a community project aimed at improving the health and well being of families and children through health literacy education, asthma control and patient education, community fit days, school-based fitness and recreation, church-based walking clubs, cooking classes, mental health services, and safety programs.
 Some of the programs include CATCH, or Coordinated Approach